HealthCatalyst/Fabric.Cashmere/guides/creating-new-components.md

 <strong>1.</strong> Start by openining the directory where you want the new component `projects/cashmere/src/lib`

-<strong>2.</strong> Run the comand `ng generate component "component-name"`.
+<strong>2.</strong> Run the comand `ng generate component "component-name" --skip-import`.
+(Don't include the "hc" prefix, this will be added automatically where needed.)
 Executing the command creates a folder, "component-name", in the project's `projects/cashmere/src/lib` path.The folder has the following files:

 - **"component-name".component.ts**
 - **"component-name".component.css**